GCDual Internal Installation for DOL-001 Gamecube

 When video does appear you will get an error message at bootup, don't be alarmed, this is because the there is no dvd drive.
 Also don't let the unit run for a long time like this.
 Becareful as you are messing around with a live power supply.
 I'm not responsible if you fry your Gamecube.

-With no video problems boot up and see if the led is off, solid or blinking.
+With video problems boot up and see if the led is off, solid or blinking.

-- Led is off - FPGA is not booting, check voltage (+3.3) (+5 is only used for HDMI signal detection from TV)
+- Led is off - FPGA is not booting, check voltage (+3.3) on qsb (+5 is only used for HDMI signal detection from TV)

-- Led is solid - Clock signal is grounded (Check CLK)
+- Led is solid - Clock signal is grounded or not connected (Check CLK)

 - Led is blinking - FPGA has detected the clock (Check all VD# and CSEL points)